urbanriskmap/cognicity-reports-twitter-dm/README.md

 1.)
 Register a new separate app against the account which will reply (e.g. @riskmapus) 2.)
 Paste the account ID into the lambda to avoid self spam 3.)
 Paste keys into VARIABLES for replies

+### Design Patterns
+- functions that make external calls should return a promise
+- internal methods can be simple functions
+- functionality should be testable without excessive mocking